 DIY Compost Tumbler Plans – This was released (and sold) originally as a stand-alone package, but I decided to include it with the VB Series Package since the topic of compost tumbling ties in nicely with VermBin vermicomposting.

-Bentley’s VB48 Report – documentation of my own VB48 building/usage experience (Imminent Release!)
+Bentley’s VB48 Report (Coming Soon!) – documentation of my own VB48 building/usage experience

 1) These are e-resources (accessed online via computer) and that no physical goods will be mailed to me.

-2) I can order this package and access the member’s area from anywhere in the world as long as I have a web connection and am able to use at least one of the two secure payment handlers (Paypal & 2Checkout – both accept credit cards).
+2) I can order this package and access the member’s area from anywhere in the world as long as I have a web connection.

 3) This is a one-time payment, and I will receive ALL additional updates & add-ons absolutely free of charge.